Shopify Merchant Account

 High risk merchant accounts are a unique category of online payment processing.
 They are custom suited for businesses that have higher risks associated with them.
 These risks include high chargeback rates, brand conflicts, and regulatory concerns.

-Thankfully, there are solutions in the market for companies operating websites in unconventional categories.
-If you’re curious if you require a high risk solution, take a look at the most common high risk verticals to see if you qualify.
+Thankfully, there are solutions for companies operating websites in unconventional categories.
+If you’re curious if you require a high risk solution, look at the most common high risk verticals to see if you qualify.

 Before delving into different payment processing solutions, it’s important to distinguish between a Shopify merchant account and a Shopify payment gateway.